vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

+Initial search results often fail to capture nuanced relevance or diversity, potentially leading to suboptimal user experiences.
+Utilizing Vectara's reranking can significantly enhance the quality and usefulness of search results, leading to more effective information retrieval.
 Reranking search results involves a process of rescoring and refining an initial set of query results to achieve a more precise ranking.
 It employs a machine learning model that while slower than the rapid retrieval step, offers more accurate results.

 We currently support two rerankers: the [Maximal Marginal Relevance (MMR) Reranker](/docs/api-reference/search-apis/reranking#maximal-marginal-relevance-mmr-reranker) and the new Scale-only [Multilingual Reranker v1](/docs/api-reference/search-apis/reranking#vectara-multilingual-reranker-v1).

 ## Enable reranking